JoshJancula/coinbase-advanced-node/README.md

 ## Authentication Schemes

-All Advanced Trade & SIWC API calls require authentication,Coinbase has multiple authentication schemes available for different APIs, all schemes are supported in this library.
+All Advanced Trade & SIWC API calls require authentication, Coinbase has multiple authentication schemes available for different APIs, all schemes are supported in this library.
 Click [here](https://docs.cloud.coinbase.com/advanced-trade-api/docs/auth) for more info.

 ## Usage

-The [demo section][3] provides many examples on how to use "coinbase-advanced-node".
-There is also an automatically generated [API documentation][4].
-For a quick start, here is a simple example for a REST request
+The [demo section](#demos) provides many examples on how to use "coinbase-advanced-node".
+For a quick start, below is a simple example for a REST request

 All authentication methods require that you obtain correct permissions (scopes) to access different API endpoints.
 Read more about scopes [here](https://docs.cloud.coinbase.com/sign-in-with-coinbase/docs/scopes)